 Mobile sports betting has been gaining in popularity since first launching in 2018, when individual states began legalizing the practice.
-Now, roughly half of the 50 states have operational online sportsbooks, with more in the process of legalization.
+Now, several have operational online sportsbooks, with more in the process of legalization.

-If you’re a new customer looking to sign up at a sportsbook, one of the most critical factors in choosing what betting site to bet on is their new customer offer.
+Free bets can be risk-free, where you are rewarded with a free bet on your first wager if it loses.
+They can also be a matched first bet equal to your first wager at the sportsbook.
 Let this page be your guide to assist in your decision and walk you through everything you need to know about free bet offers in the US online sportsbook market.

 What Is a Free Bet?